Last Update: February 1, 2025

 The Bowflex Treadmill 22 has an incline/decline range of -5% to 20%, entertainment and training content, and one of the most intense constructions we have seen.

-If you want a great incline treadmill but don’t quite have the space needed for a non-folding treadmill, the Bowflex Treadmill 22 might be for you.
+If you want a great incline treadmill with hydraulic folding, the Bowflex Treadmill 22 might be for you.
 This treadmill is large and heavy, so don’t plan on moving it often, but the deck uses a unique folding design to reduce the space it takes up.
 The deck hinges in front of the motor hood, keeping the motor hood parallel to the floor as the rest of the deck folds upright.
-The treadmill must also be placed in its maximum decline position to fold as compactly as possible.
-The Bowflex Treadmill 22 has hydraulic-assisted folding, so you don’t have to worry too much about how heavy the deck is.

 The incline and decline range is -5% to 20%.
 While there are treadmills that incline higher, most runners and walkers should find that 20% is more than enough to meet their training needs.
-If you don’t believe me, check out the average grade of the routes you commonly run and hike.
-A 20% grade is difficult.
 The speed range is 0 to 12 mph, which runners should be able to make full use of with the Treadmill 22’s powerful motor and 22” x 60” running surface.
-All of these features are combined into one solid treadmill with an impressively sturdy console.

-The Bowflex Treadmill 22 is so named for its large 22-inch touchscreen display.
-The treadmill also has Bluetooth speakers, an included heart rate monitor, and multiple handles to support your incline training.
-These features also support training with JRNY, the digital fitness platform that gives users access to the Bowflex Treadmill 22’s training content and entertainment apps.
-You can exercise with trainer-led programs or on virtual scenic routes.
-You can also catch up on your favorite streaming services, like Netflix, Disney+, Prime, and Hulu.
-JRNY is an affordable alternative to other digital fitness apps with access to entertainment apps that most competitors don’t offer with or without an active subscription.
+The Bowflex Treadmill 22 has a 22” touchscreen.
+It also has Bluetooth speakers, an included heart rate monitor, and multiple handles to support your incline training.
+These features support training with JRNY, a fitness platform with trainer-led content and entertainment apps.
+JRNY is an affordable alternative to other digital fitness apps.

 + PROS